EdgeGallery/plugins/sogno/README.md

 If you don't see 1024 next to HugePages_Total, you may need to restart your system and try again with a fresh boot.

-# Restart k3s service to apply changes
+# Restart k8s service to apply changes
-sudo systemctl restart k3s    # If you are using k8s then restart k8s
+sudo systemctl restart kubelet

-# Ensure the KUBECONFIG env is still set correctly
-export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

-1. Deploy sogno profile from installer repo.
-Take the yaml file from [here](https://gitee.com/edgegallery/installer/ProfileManagment/SampleSognoProfile/sogno-profile-deploy.yaml)
-2. Deploy device simulator using [this](device-simulator/dpsim/README.md) README file.
+Now Deploy device simulator using [this](device-simulator/dpsim/README.md) README file.
  Huge pages is required for device simulator.
-Once you enable Huge page then restart k8s.
-Not deploy it in edge gallery environment.
-3. Deploy dp-sim adapter using [this](device-simulator/dpsim-adapter/dpsim-plugin.yaml) yaml file.
+Deploy dp-sim adapter using [this](device-simulator/dpsim-adapter/dpsim-plugin.yaml) yaml file.

+Next Deploy Application
-4. Deploy application using [README](application/README.md) file.
+Deploy application using [README](application/README.md) file.
 Helm is required to install these application.
-5. Check the grafana using https://localhost:31230 .
+ Check the grafana using https://localhost:31230 .
 Make sure that every thing is working.
  NOTE: grafana username is demo and password is demo.

+Some common troubleshoot for k8s enviorment:
+For application deployment:
+- if rabbitMq pod failed with below error:
+/opt/bitnami/scripts/librabbitmq.sh: line 750: ulimit: open files: cannot modify limit: Operation not permitted

+Then make change in helm chart for below enviorment value:
+make this env as empty string
+RABBITMQ_ULIMIT_NOFILES ""

+- If influx DB failed with PVC not able to bound
+  make exiting storage class as defoult and delete pvc.
+  then restart helm

+-